tyakovenko/finalProject-yakovenko-kittur-stjean/README.md

 The average error for high contrast bar charts based on the standard deviation of each dataset:
 ![Average Error for High Contrast Visualizations](results/barAvgErrorsBlue.png)

+The average error for the high contrast bar chart was 3.9888914098102553.

 The average error for low contrast bar charts based on the standard deviation of each dataset:
 ![Average Error for Low Contrast Visualizations](results/barAvgErrorsOrange.png)

+The average error for the low contrast bar charts was 4.033975418651378.

 Error comparison between high and low contrast for each data array:
 ![Average Error Comparison for Each Data Array](results/barErrorsBlueOrange.png)

+Notice that the average error for the high contrast charts was similar to that of average error for the low contrast chart.
+Moreover, high contrast chart had stronger correlation with standard deviation.
+Contrary to the hypothesis, the overall error with low contrast charts seems to be lower.

 ## Radar Chart
 The average error for high contrast radar charts based on the standard deviation of each dataset:
 ![Average Error for High Contrast Visualizations](results/radarAvgErrorsBlue.png)

+The average error for the high contrast charts was 4.034301439723086.

 The average error for low contrast radar charts based on the standard deviation of each dataset:
 ![Average Error for Low Contrast Visualizations](results/radarAvgErrorsOrange.png)

+The average error for the low contrast charts was 3.935321847641552.

 Error comparison between high and low contrast for each data array:
 ![Average Error Comparison for Each Data Array](results/radarErrorsBlueOrange.png)

+Notice that the high contrast radar charts had lower correlation with the standard deviation than the low contrast radar charts.
+However, the overall errors seem to be similar and very close with the bar charts above.

 ## Donut Chart
 The average error for high contrast donut charts based on the standard deviation of each dataset:
 ![Average Error for High Contrast Visualizations](results/donutAvgErrorsBlue.png)

+The average error for high contrast donut charts was 4.377846506419004.

 The average error for low contrast donut charts based on the standard deviation of each dataset:
 ![Average Error for Low Contrast Visualizations](results/donutAvgErrorsOrange.png)

+The average error for the low contrast donut charts was 4.489632010051756.

 Error comparison between high and low contrast for each data array:
 ![Average Error Comparison for Each Data Array](results/donutErrorsBlueOrange.png)

+Notice that the high contrast donut charts had lower errors but high correlation with the standard deviation when compared to the low contrast charts.
+Overall, the errors were similar for both as shown for the other chart types above.

+# Conclusion
+## Sources of Error
+Some of the potential sources of error include showing low contrast charts before the high contrast charts.
+Since the users saw the same data for both, it might have been easier to determine the difference for the high contrast charts on the second page of the survey.
+Another potential source of error could've come from the fact that some participants took the survey on their phones vs. computer.
+The UI for a phone was a bit harder to use making it harder for participants to accurately calculate the errors.
+Finally, including the scales for each graph might have made it easier for participants to calculate the exact numerical differences.
+## Reflection
+Overall, we saw that the errors were relatively high with similar values for high and low contrast charts.
+However, the overall errors for bar charts were the lowest establishing that the bar charts are the best way to represent simple numeric data followed closely by radar charts.
+Notice that the low contrast errors were very similar to those of high contrast charts suggesting that the colour of visualization does not have a great impact on user perception.
+Shorter surverys did not result in lower errors for bar and radar charts when compared to A3 results.
+However, errors for donut charts are noticibly lower when compared to A3.
+Finally, simplifying the question for each visualization did not have significant impact on the errors.